 If your doctor believes your child’s case of cephalohematoma is in conjunction with an infection, jaundice, or anemia, he or she will treat those conditions separately.

 Hiring a Qualified Personal Injury Lawyer

 As with any other injury, after seeking medical attention, it might be wise to contact a skilled personal injury lawyer who specializes in birth injuries.
 A good lawyer will know what to look for in your case and be able to determine if your child’s cephalohematoma was the result of negligence on the part of your doctor or midwife.

 If that is the case, a lawyer can help you pursue legal action against those responsible.
 As you and your child try to move on from the trauma of a birth injury, having a lawyer on your side can be an invaluable asset.
 In addition to offering moral support, your lawyer can help you seek damages for things like medical bills and even pain and suffering.

 Contact the Clearwater Child Injury Law Firm of Roman Austin Personal Injury Lawyers for Help Today

 For more information, please contact the legal team of Roman Austin Personal Injury Lawyers for a free initial consultation with a child injury lawyer in Clearwater.
-We have five convenient locations in Florida: Clearwater, New Port Richey, and Tampa.
+We have four convenient locations in Florida: Clearwater, New Port Richey, and Tampa.